 AboutI teach art history at St. Francis College, in Brooklyn, NY.
 My research interests include public art, and American art and material culture.

 I wrote a book on World War I memorials, Sculpting Doughboys: Memory, Gender, and Taste in America’s World War I Memorials (2013), and articles and essays on World War I memorials, public art, and the domestic display of FDR portraits.
-I co-edited the journal Public Art Dialogue for four years (2017-2020) and I edited a volume, Teachable Monuments: Using Public Art to Spark Dialogue and Confront Controversy, with Sierra Rooney and Harriet F. Senie (March 2021).
-I am currently working on photographers Louis Carlos Bernal, Bruce Davidson, and Marion Palfi, their connections with the civil rights movement, and representations of JFK portraits in domestic interiors.
+I am on the editorial board of the journal Public Art Dialogue, which I co-edited for four years (2017-2020).
+I edited a volume, Teachable Monuments: Using Public Art to Spark Dialogue and Confront Controversy, with Sierra Rooney and Harriet F. Senie (March 2021; paperback November 2022).
+I am working on a book “At Home with Political Portraits: Photographs of the Domestic Display of United States Presidents” (under contract with Lexington Books).

 At St. Francis College, I teach art history and American studies to undergraduate non-majors and I chair a new Interdisciplinary Studies department.
 My courses include American Art, Art in NYC, Public Art, Commemorative Practices, and Art of Social Change.
 I especially enjoy bringing my students to museums, galleries, archives, artists’ estates, artists’ studios, and sites of public art around the city.
 I have written about teaching in two essays, including “(In)famous: Contemporary Lessons from History’s Heroes,” which is about teaching the two Henry Ward Beecher sculptures in Brooklyn Heights.
 The essay appears as a chapter in the Routledge Companion to Art in the Public Realm(2020) edited by Cameron Cartiere and Leon Tan.